-The New Mexico Human Rights Act prohibits discrimination in employment on the basis of age (NM Stat.
+The New Mexico Human Rights Act prohibits discrimination in employment based on age (NM Stat.
 Sec.
 28-1-1 et seq.).
 The Act applies to employers with four or more employees.
 Under the Act, it is unlawful for an employer to:

-• Refuse to hire, discharge, promote or demote, or otherwise discriminate with respect to an individual's compensation or terms and conditions of employment on the basis of age.
+• Refuse to hire, discharge, promote or demote, or otherwise discriminate with respect to an individual's compensation or terms and conditions of employment based on age.

 • Willfully obstruct or prevent any person from complying with the Act, or to resist, prevent, impede, or interfere with the state human rights commission.